blessedjasonmwanza/MoneyUnify/ReadMe.md

       <td class="text-center">Coming Soon ⏰ </td>
       </tr>
       </tbody></table>
- - ### Airtel
+ - ### Airtel -  Available in over 15 African countries
-    > 2% transaction fees
+    > 2% - 2.5% transaction fees
     - [x] Collect mobile Money payments from *Airtel*  networks
     - [ ] Send money from your Airtel merchant Account to *Airtel* Mobile Networks
     - #### SETUP
+        - [x] **Make collections** - You can Accept payments from **over 15 countries in Africa** using Airtel Mobile Money
-        - Setup instructions to be added soon.
-However, you can begin by creating your account on the Official [Airtel Developer portal](https://developers.airtel.africa/home)
+        - [x] Begin by creating your developer account on the Official [Airtel Developer portal](https://developers.airtel.africa/home).
+Thereafter, configure your keys on the [MoneyUnify Dashboard](https://dashboard.moneyunify.com)
-        - [x] For now, follow the example Instructions [Here](./Examples/Airtel/collections.php);
+        - [x] [See Documentation](./Examples/Airtel/ReadMe.md) and snippets and integrate in minutes! />

      - #### Supported Countries on the Airtel mobile Money USSD provider
         <table><thead>
         <tr>